Q. What is the standard rate of Corporation Tax?

 Q. What are 'Payments on Account' and when should these be paid?

 A. These are advance payments of your company's tax liability, based on previous liabilities in accordance with the Payments on Account table in Schedule 10 of the Income Tax Act 2010.
-They are payable in two equal instalments by no later than the 28th February and 30th September of every calendar year.
+They are payable in two equal instalments by no later than the 28th February and 30th September, based on the company's financial period

 Q. I have made both Payments on Account, do I need to make any further payment?

-A. On submission of your complete Tax Return, you will be liable for an additional tax payment if your profits exceed the sum of the two Payments on Account paid for the same period.
-This additional liability will be payable not later than nine months after the company's accounting period end.
+A. On submission of your complete Tax Return, you will be liable for a balancing tax payment if your taxable profits exceed the sum of the two Payments on Account paid for the same period.
+This additional liability will be payable within nine months after the end of the month in which the accounting period ends.

 Q. What if I do not pay the full amount due?